 To further simplify how you leverage our connector portfolio, we offer Confluent Hub, an online marketplace to easily browse, search, and filter for connectors and other plugins that best fit your data movement needs for Kafka.

 You may already know about Confluent Hub given that we first introduced it back in June 2018.
-What’s newsworthy is that in the upcoming days, we will give it a complete makeover.
-The new Confluent Hub will boast updated graphics, cleaner layouts and content, but most importantly, a dramatically enhanced user experience with a left-hand filtering banner that will allow you to granularly search for plugins based on critical attributes, such as:
+What’s newsworthy is that we’ve given it a complete makeover.
+The new Confluent Hub boasts updated graphics, cleaner layouts and content, but most importantly, a dramatically enhanced user experience with a left-hand filtering banner that allows you to granularly search for plugins based on critical attributes, such as: